Gabrelia/PresPrice/README.md

 Next, download the PresPrice repository and change to that directory in your terminal.

+Bundle Install:

+You will need to run "bundle install" in terminal to make sure all gems are installed.
+Enter that in terminal now.

 Raking Databases:

 In order to access the medicine database for the app, you will need to run a couple of commands in terminal before running the server.